ropensci/tiler/README.md

 devtools::install_github("leonawicz/tiler")
 ```

+For non-geographic tiles, using a `png` file is recommended for quality and file size. `jpg` may yield a lower quality result, while a large, high resolution `bmp` file may have an enormous file size compared to `png`.

+`jpg` and `bmp` are *optionally* supported by `tiler`.
+This means they are not installed and imported with `tiler`.
+It is assumed the user will provide `png` images.
+If using `jpg` or `bmp` and the packages `jpeg` or `bmp` are not installed, respectively, `tile` will print a message to the console notfying of the required package installations.

 ### System requirements

 This package requires Python and the `gdal` library for Python.
 Windows users are recommended to install [OSGeo4W](https://trac.osgeo.org/osgeo4w/) as an easy way to obtain the required `gdal` support for Python in Windows.